 Underneath the bed, we have about two to three feet of storage that you can get to from under the bed inside the bus.
 If you walk around back outside the bus and open the back door, there are about 8 feet by 5 feet of storage.
 We wanted to have storage under the bed and this was the most practical way we could think of doing it!

-Having a full-length mirror was not an easy thing to do in this build but after we completed the build, a spot seemed to open right up!
+Having a full-length mirror was not an easy thing to do in this build but after we were completed the build, a spot seemed to open right up!
 The wall we built around the fridge just happened to work perfectly for this and also helped bring a little character to this area.

 We keep our guitar hanging up on the wall when not driving so that we are always ready to practice or write something if the inspiration hits!
 Behind the guitar is a little door that opens up into our maintenance closet.
 It’s in here where you can find all our solar stuff, water pump, and water heater.
 We even store our brooms and tiny vacuum cleaner in there.